geozeke/glinkfix/README.md

 ## Notes (please read)

 1. It's turning into an arms race.
 Google keeps changing how links are handled on their servers, which often breaks tools like glinkfix.
-Direct downloading and embedding G-Drive links is definitely an "off the books" feature that is unsupported.
-As of Jan 2024, Google made a significant change, which definitely broke fixed links that are meant to be viewed or embedded (as opposed to downloaded).
+   Direct downloading and embedding G-Drive links is definitely an unsupported "off the books" feature as far as Google is concerned.
+As of Jan 2024, Google made a significant change, which definitely broke some links created with this tool.
 This update (Apr 2024) works, *for now*, but if Google changes again, things may break.

-2. Viewing links seem to work well, but animated gifs may just show up as static images.
+2. Viewing links that point to animated gifs may just show up as static images.

-3. glinkfix will now automatically attempt to copy fixed links to the clipboard.
+3. In the v2 update, in addition to displaying the fixed link on the screen, glinkfix will also attempt to copy the fixed link to the clipboard.
 Copying to the clipboard only works for Desktop-based operating systems (not Server installs).
 Even without automatic copying, link fixing will still work and the results will be displayed on the screen, regardless of where you run it (Server or Desktop). glinkfix uses the [pyperclip][def9] library, and automatic copying to the clipboard should work seamlessly on Windows/Mac.
 If you're running Linux and links are not automatically copied to the clipboard, [refer to this note][def8] from the pyperclip developer.

 ## To Developers